zoom-care/candidate-project-java/README.md

 1. Create a Fork of the repository into your personal GitHub space.
 2. Implement the feature as described above.
 3. Create a Pull Request back to the original project.

+George Jensen--Created two endpoints at /api/employees/ for top level down and /api/employees/{id} for specific employee and reports